-There are four TKTS booths in New York City located at Times Square (pictured above), South Street Seaport, Lincoln Center and Downtown Brooklyn.
+There are four TKTS booths in New York City located at Times Square (pictured above), South Street Seaport and Lincoln Center.
 The Times Square ticket booth only sells same-day tickets.
 The other three ticket booth locations sell same-day evening tickets or next-day matinee tickets.
 They all sell tickets to a variety of Broadway shows and plays at up to 50% off!

 Here are some tips for purchasing tickets from the TKTS booths.
 First off, check the site for each locations hours, since they differ.
 Matinees are usually performed only on Wednesdays, Thursdays, Saturdays and Sundays.